 There are many risks associated with working in a chemical production facility, including asbestos exposure.
 Oil refineries are no exception, and resent a multitude of health risks.
 In 1994, an explosion at the Belpre, Ohio Shell Chemical plant killed three employees.
 Throughout the nation, Shell Oil refineries exposure workers to toxic materials.

-The accident awakened many in the community about the many hazards of working in and around chemical plants.
+Accidents have awakened many in the community about the hazards of working in and around chemical plants and oil refineries.
 However, the most common killers include inhaling toxic fumes and asbestos fibers that cause serious illnesses and cancers like mesothelioma.

-Shell Oil Chemical employees may have been exposed to asbestos and been unaware at the time.
+Shell Oil refinery employees may have been exposed to asbestos and been unaware at the time.
 For many years, asbestos was considered the best insulator available for industrial plants because it is highly resistant to heat and fire.
-As a result, thousands of chemical plant workers in Ohio were regularly exposed to dangerous asbestos materials.
+As a result, thousands of oil refinery workers were regularly exposed to dangerous asbestos materials.

 Attorneys representing victims of cancer and other diseases argue that Shell knew as early as 1945 that asbestos causes cancer but did nothing to warn workers of the danger.

-Chemical plants across the country took no precautions to protect workers from the dangers of airborne asbestos or inform the workers of these hazards.
-This negligence resulted in hundreds of Ohio plant workers developing asbestos-related diseases.
+Refineries across the country took no precautions to protect workers from the dangers of airborne asbestos or inform the workers of these hazards.
+This negligence resulted in hundreds of refinery workers developing asbestos-related diseases.

-Nearly any worker in an Ohio Shell Oil chemical plant could be at risk of developing serious health issues, including pulmonary fibrosis, asbestosis, lung cancer, and mesothelioma.
+Nearly any worker in a Shell Oil refinery could be at risk of developing serious health issues, including pulmonary fibrosis, asbestosis, lung cancer, and mesothelioma.

 At some factories, asbestos lined work areas and dining tables, and was even found in the clothing chemical workers donned to protect themselves from burns and fire.